Brisbane City Council is delivering the turn-up-and-go Brisbane Metro at

 To plan your journey, download the MyTransLink app, visit translink.com.au, or call 13 12 30 any time.

-UQ Lakes station changes from 29 May 2023
+UQ Lakes station wayfinding from 28 January 2025

-If you have any questions about this project, please contact Brisbane Move on:
+If you have any questions about this project, please contact the BCC metro hotline:

 For further information on the Brisbane Metro Project and to receive construction updates from Brisbane City Council, please visit the below webpages available: